TracyVy/Readme_Generator/readme.md

   Readme Generator

   ## Short Description
-  This dynamically creates a markdown file for your project;
+  This creates a markdown file for your project.;

   ## Table of content